 1825 – Courthouse, Cavan, Co.
 Cavan

-Presumed to be the work of William Farrell as it is almost identical to a courthouse by him in Carrick-on-shannon, the courthouse cost 11,000 pounds to build.
+Presumed to be the work of William Farrell as it is almost identical to his courthouse in Carrick-on-shannon, the courthouse cost 11,000 pounds to build.
 Five bays wide, the central three break forward and have a plain pediment.
 Carrick-on-shannon does not have a pediment but a decorative balustrade.
 The blind recesses and arches create a simple and austere facade.
 The interior features the traditional Irish plan of two courtrooms separated by a vestibule.